 If that happens just take it off and keep going till you get it.
 If you’re only using your fingers, you won’t do any damage to the thread, so just wind them on by hand until you know their on properly and are spinning freely (this should be made easier by using lubricant on the thread).

-Once the wheel nuts are back on, ensure that you’ve pushed the wheel right back into place flush against the wheel mount, and you’ve done the nuts up finger tight (or you can use the spanner to do them until your strength is enough to turn the wheel around).
+Once the wheel nuts are back on, ensure that you’ve pushed the wheel right back into place flush against the wheel mount, and you’ve done the nuts up finger tight.
 The idea is you want them tight enough to hold the wheel in place once you lower it off the jack.

 Lower the vehicle